- Home

 Mosquito Control in Broomfield

-Mosquito spray doesn't affect bees and other pollinators because they are only active between 8 a.m. and 8 p.m.
-They are safely in their hives when the mosquito spraying is done.
-The other reason is the difference in body mass.
+Mosquito spray doesn't affect bees and other pollinators due to body mass and their active hours.
 Mosquitoes are very small with low body mass so it takes very little spray (sub-micron size droplets) to kill them.
 Bees have much larger body mass and can't be killed by the small dose in spray.
+Bees are only active between 8 a.m. and 8 p.m. and are safely in their hives when the mosquito spraying is done.

 Four D's to Prevent Mosquito Bites